Association Health Plans (AHP) Background

 The individual market, where seven percent of the population purchases insurance, faces fluctuating prices and inconsistent insurance options due to insurers entering and exiting the market.
 This is especially problematic in some rural areas where the reduced competition is driving up costs for plan participants.

-With nearly half of the population getting insurance coverage from employers (49 percent), the market for large employers tends to be more stable and offer better health care options at lower costs.
+With nearly half of the population getting insurance coverage from employers (49 percent), the market for large employers tends to be more stable and offer better health insurance options at lower costs.
 So, how is the large group insurance market where employers purchase insurance more affordable than individual markets, where many REALTORS® purchase insurance?

 - The economies of scale benefit employers, where the more employees participating, the more negotiating power the employer has to bargain with insurance companies for better coverage terms and lower premiums.